martinvonk/SPEI/paper/paper.md

 ## Visualization

 ### Series
 Figure \autoref{fig:spei1} for instance, is not very informative if the user is not familiar with the standardized index methodology and the meaning of the corresponding z-scores.
 Therefore, to visualize the drought indices in time and increase the information value, the SPEI package has multiple ways to visualize drought indices.
 For instance, with background filling to indicate dry (red) or wet (blue) periods \ref{fig:spei3}.
-Additionally, the drought category, as proposed by [@mckee_spi_1993], can be added for easier interpretation of the Z-scores.
+Additionally, the drought category, as proposed by [@mckee_spi_1993], can be added for easier interpretation of the z-scores.

 ![Visualization of the SPEI-3 with background color indication of the drought \label{fig:spei3}](figures/spei3.png)

 ### Multiyear drought

-After [@mourik_use_2025] it is possible to visualize the standardized drought indices over several time scales (1, 3, 6, 12, and 24 months) within one graph.
+After [@mourik_use_2025], it is possible to visualize the standardized drought indices over several time scales (1, 3, 6, 9, 12, and 24 months) within one graph.
 This can help with the interpretation of whether or not a drought persists over a long time span.
 In the case of hydrological drought, there is a relation to the systems response (and recovery) time.
-The heatmap, as shown in Figure \autoref{fig:spei_heatmap}, indicates such a graph for the SPEI.
+The heatmap, as shown in Figure \autoref{fig:spei_heatmap}, indicates such a graph for the SPEI, over 6 time scale intervals.

 ![Visualization of the SPEI as a heatmap with different time scales \label{fig:spei_heatmap}](figures/spei_heatmap.png)